-The President, as the College chief executive officer, is responsible for managing resources, controlling the budget and expenditures, and implementing the budget.
-The College Budget Officer reports directly to the President regarding all matters related to College resources, its budget, and its expenditures.
+The President, as the College's chief executive officer, is responsible for managing resources, controlling the budget and expenditures, and implementing the budget.
+The College Budget Officer reports directly to the President regarding all matters related to college resources, its budget, and its expenditures.
 The President is in regular contact with the College Budget Officer on all issues related to budget control and expenditures.
 The President also values and relies upon consultation with the Planning and Budget Committee and the College Council.

-The President meets with the College administrative team twice a month to discuss College-wide topics, including budget items and expenditures.
-The President, through the delegation of responsibilities to the appropriate administrators, along with his oversight of these individuals, ensures that resources are spent efficiently.
-The President keeps the Chancellor informed about key aspects of the budget process and about administrative decisions made at the College level.
+The President meets with the College administrative team on a semi-monthly basis to discuss college-wide topics, including budget items and expenditures.
+The President of the College, through the delegation of responsibilities to the appropriate administrators, along with his oversight of these individuals, assures resources are spent efficiently.
+The President keeps the Chancellor informed about key aspects of the budget process and about administrative decisions made at the college level.

-The President meets regularly with the College Budget Officer for the purpose of reviewing budget projections.
+The president meets regularly with the College Budget Officer for the purpose of reviewing budget projections.
 The College Budget Officer is required to report the current status of the budget and make recommendations when appropriate.
-Fiscal matters are discussed monthly with the Planning and Budget Committee; however, budget reporting is discussed less frequently.
+Fiscal matters are discussed monthly with the Planning and Budget Committee, however budget reporting are discussed less frequently.

-Many College employees feel distanced from the budget development process.
-The 2006 Employee Accreditation Survey indicated that only 50.7% feel they have adequate opportunities to participate in the development of financial plans and the budget.
-Additionally, only 45% feel that College budget decisions are based on input from all College constituencies.
+The college employee survey indicated that only 50.7% feel they have adequate opportunities to participate in the development of financial plans and the budget.
+Additionally, only 45% feel that college budget decisions are based upon input from all college constituencies.